thepeanutgalleryandco/create-and-mint-nft-collection/README.md

 Use the `Custom - Update_Image_Info Command` below to update the json files for each NFT.
 This process will `only` update the `file_url` field within the json file as well as in the `_metadata.json` file.

 Upload the json directory onto Pinata and copy the CID into the `constants/nft_details.js` file against the `metaDataJSONFilesBase` key.
 This should be either of your `json` or `genericJSON` directories, depending on whether you are doing a reveal or not.
-Just a note, it would make sense to get both of your json directories uploaded if you are doing a reveal so that you can simply update the metadata of your unrevealed NFT, but please see the section on NFT reveal steps to follow in the example `EXAMPLE` below.
+Just a note, it would make sense to get both of your json directories uploaded if you are doing a reveal so that you can simply update the metadata of your unrevealed NFT, but please see the section on NFT reveal steps to follow in the example `EXAMPLE - Reveal` below.

 Use the `Custom - Update_Metadata_Info Command` below to update the json files for each NFT.
 This process will create a new `ipfsMetas`, update each NFT json file with a `metadata_uri` field and create a `_ipfsMetas.json` file.
 All the new json files will be added to the `ipfsMetas` folder.